alexzheng123/Alex_Portfolio/README.md

 - Explored the relationship between house size and price using a linear regression model.

-**Key steps:**
+### Key Steps

-- Plotted the distribution of house sizes and a scatter plot of price vs. area.
+- Plotted the distribution of house sizes and a scatter plot of price vs area.
 - Calculated the correlation between `surface_covered_in_m2` and `price_aprox_usd`.
 - Built and evaluated a baseline and linear regression model.

 #### 3. Predicting House Price with Location

-- Investigated how the location of a property influences its price with geographical analysis and visualisation.
+- Investigated how the location of a property influences its price using geographical analysis and visualisation.

-**Key steps:**
+### Key Steps

-- Plotted a Mapbox location and price visualisation, and a 3D scatter plot.
+- Plotted a Mapbox-based location and price visualisation, and a 3D scatter plot.
 - Built and evaluated a linear regression model to predict house prices based on location.

 #### 4. Predicting Price with Neighbourhood

 - Analysed the impact of neighbourhood characteristics on house prices using Ridge regression to handle overfitting.

-**Key steps:**
+### Key Steps

 - Cleaned data, extracted neighbourhood information, and applied one-hot encoding.
 - Built and evaluated the model, identifying significant neighbourhoods affecting house prices.

-**Key Highlights:**
+### Key Highlights

 <div style="display: flex; justify-content: space-between;">
     <img src="images/project2/fig2.4_model_plot.png" alt="Linear Regression Model Plot" style="width: 23%;"/>